 Welcome to The Big Africa Cycle website.
 My name is Peter Gostelow and in August 2009 I left England to cycle to Cape Town.
 Almost 3 years later, having cycled more than 34,000km through 30 countries, I finally finished.

 This was my second major solo bicycle adventure.
 Between 2005-2008 I cycled from Japan-England, a journey of 50,000km.

 The blog posts in this website tell some of the stories from my time on the road.
-I recently returned to Africa (January 2013) and am staying in Zanzibar, the plan being to write a book about the journey.
+I returned to Africa in May 2013 and am living in Mwanza, Tanzania, working as a teacher trainer.
 If you’re headed out here for a holiday, or are travelling through by bicycle or backpack, please get in touch.